shesek/bcash-instadump/README.md

 If your coins are too big to be sold with one order (due to ShapeShift's limits), you can split them up with `bcash-tx` and make several orders.

-For example, to split a 10 BCH output into two 4.995 BCH outputs (leaving some for mining fees), you can do something like:
+For example, to split a 10 BCH output into two 4.995 BCH orders (leaving some for mining fees), use something like:

 ```bash
 $ bcash-tx --tor --broadcast --key LmyBcashKeyWithLargeOutput \